Real Estate Trends April 28, 2026

 “Mortgage rates declined last week on souring consumer sentiment regarding the economy and increasing uncertainty over the impact of new tariffs levied on imported goods into the U.S. Those factors resulted in the largest weekly decline in the 30-year fixed rate since November 2024.”

 The timing of this rate drop is great for buyers moving into the Spring 2025 market.
-But remember that mortgage rates can quickly, and always expect some volatility in markets driven by uncertainty.
+But remember that mortgage rates can change quickly, and always expect some volatility in markets driven by uncertainty.
 With that said, this small window of rates dropping into prime buying season might be exactly wait you’ve waited for.

 What Falling Mortgage Rates Mean for Your Buying Power